psmiz/KAIST_CS672_Project/README.md

 For future research, we have included an augmented version of the [MATH dataset](https://arxiv.org/abs/2103.03874).
 The augmented data follows the format of the Alphabetization task.
+See `augment_data.ipynb` for the exact augmentation method.
 For more information, view the [MATH_RL directory](MATH_RL/) in this repository.